hadley/adv-r/Namespaces.md

   function won't change from version to version.
 It would be better to encourage the author to make it an external, exported function, or ask if you could include a copy of it in your package.

+## How do they work

+New set of rules on top of ordinary [[scoping]] rules, which deal with lists of environments - each environment belongs to a package.
+Search path.
+Variable look up differs depending on whether you're inside or outside a package.
+If a package has a namespace, then R looks first inside the package namespace, then the imports, then the base namespace and then the normal search path.

 [S4]: http://cran.r-project.org/doc/manuals/R-exts.html#Name-spaces-with-S4-classes-and-methods